aldomann/blog-website/_posts/2018-10-24-grub-theme.md

 I've been using Antergos/Arch Linux for a couple of years after switching from Ubuntu GNOME, and although I don't dislike the shipped graphical GRUB theme (depicted below), I always found it unnecessary and in some resolutions the background image is stretched.

-{% include lightbox.html src="grub-graphic.png" data="group" title="Default GRUB theme shipped with Antergos" %}
+{% include image.html lightbox="true" src="grub-graphic.png" data="group" title="Default GRUB theme shipped with Antergos" %}

 So, after years of just being lazy and not really wanting to do it on my machine, I decided to just run a Virtual Machine and test how to properly do it without breaking the system (GRUB is one of those things you don't want to break; although doing it is not that difficult to fix, just annoying).